drevops/vortex/README.md

 ![Workflow](.drupal-dev/images/workflow.png)

-## Usage
+## Getting started
 1. Create a blank project repository.
-2. Download an archive of this project and extract into repository directory.
+2. Download an archive of this project and extract into the repository directory.
-3. **Run `make init` and follow the prompts.** DO NOT SKIP THIS STEP!
+3. Run `ahoy init` and follow the prompts. **DO NOT SKIP THIS STEP!**
 4. Commit all files to your repository and push.
-5. To enable CI integration, login to [Circle CI](https://circleci.com/) with your GitHub account, go to "Projects" -> "Add project", select your new project from the list and click on "Setup project" and click "Start building" button.
-6. To start developing locally:
-   - Make sure that you have `make`, [composer](https://getcomposer.org/), [Docker](https://www.docker.com/) and [Pygmy](https://docs.amazee.io/local_docker_development/pygmy.html) installed.
-   - `make download-db`
+5. Refer to created README.md file in your project.

+## Typical development workflow
+1. Download fresh copy of the DB: `ahoy download-db`
-   - `pygmy up`
+2. Start `pygmy`: `pygmy up`
-   - `make build`
+3. Build project: `ahoy build`

 ## What is included
 - Drupal 7 Composer-based configuration: